elliotcarr/Carr2023a/README.md

 # Carr2023a

-MATLAB code for the publication:
+MATLAB code for the manuscript:

-EJ Carr and G Pontrelli (2023) "Modelling functionalized drug release for a spherical capsule" International Journal of Heat and Mass Transfer
+EJ Carr and G Pontrelli (2024) "Modelling functionalized drug release for a spherical capsule" International Journal of Heat and Mass Transfer